 Your brain is paying a tax you never agreed to

 You don’t have a discipline problem.
 You have a bandwidth problem.
 Every time you switch between tasks – checking Slack mid-report, glancing at email between spreadsheet rows, toggling from one project dashboard to another – your brain pays a cognitive load task switching penalty that most people drastically underestimate.
-Researchers Joshua Rubinstein, David Meyer, and Jeffrey Evans found that task switching can cost up to 40% of someone’s productive time, with the cost scaling higher as task complexity increases [1].
+Researchers Joshua Rubinstein, David Meyer, and Jeffrey Evans published reaction-time experiments showing that task-switching costs grow with task complexity [1].
+David Meyer, one of the study authors, has stated from that research that switching can cost as much as 40% of productive time – a figure extrapolated from their findings, not a percentage reported in the paper itself.
 And the people who switch most frequently?
-Research shows they’re actually the worst at it, not the best [5].
+Research shows they’re actually the worst at it, not the best [4].

 Cognitive load task switching refers to the measurable mental cost incurred when the brain shifts attention from one task to another, driven by working memory limits and the time required to reload mental rules for each new task.

 The conventional wisdom says you should stop multitasking and focus.
-The advice to stop multitasking and focus is true.
+That advice is correct.
 But it misses the deeper question: why is switching so expensive in the first place?
 The answer sits at the intersection of cognitive load theory and attentional science – and it changes how you should think about your entire workday.

 Key takeaways

-- Cognitive load theory explains why switching is a hardware problem, not a willpower problem – working memory holds only 3 to 5 items [4][7].
+- Cognitive load theory explains why switching is a hardware problem, not a willpower problem [3][6].

 - Attention residue from incomplete tasks lingers and degrades performance on whatever you switch to [2].